WARPAINTMedia/raspberry-pi-setup/README.md

 ### Bash and Vim Niceness

 We maintain a repo called [Digital Ocean Start](https://github.com/WARPAINTMedia/digital-ocean-start).

 This is what we use for our Digital Ocean servers whenever we set them up.
 I think it has some sensible defaults for remote servers.

+This project includes the `new-project` function, albeit a little different than the one in this example.